 When everything is on the line, trust a Johnson County, MO criminal defense team that has the experience, resources, and commitment to fight for your best possible outcome.

-Common Questions About Criminal Defense in Johnson County, MO
+Frequently Asked Questions About Criminal Defense in Johnson County, MO

 Yes.
 Depending on the circumstances, our experienced Johnson County, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.

-Will a criminal conviction stay on my record forever?
+Does a criminal conviction stay on my record forever?

 Not always.
 Missouri allows for expungement of certain crimes after a waiting period.
 Our Johnson County, MO criminal defense attorneys can determine if you qualify for expungement and help clear your record.

-What if I’ve been charged with a felony but have no prior offenses?
+What happens if I’m charged with a felony but have no prior record?

-Can Combs Waterkotte help if I already pled guilty in Johnson County, MO?
+Can Combs Waterkotte still help if I already pled guilty?

 Take Charge of Your Future — Call Combs Waterkotte, Your Trusted Johnson County, MO Criminal Defense Lawyers Right Away

-Don’t roll the dice.
+Don’t take chances with your freedom.
 Make Combs Waterkotte your first call.
-Give us a call today at (314) 900-HELP or reach out online to schedule a case review and we can get started on your defense in Johnson County, MO.
+Contact us today at (314) 900-HELP or reach out online to schedule a no-obligation case evaluation.
+The sooner we start, the stronger your defense will be.